Bazanty/Property/README.md

 ##### File Descriptions:
--cli.py: Contains the logic for handling command-line interface commands that interact with the user.
+*cli.py: Contains the logic for handling command-line interface commands that interact with the user.

--database.py: Configures the connection to the **SQLite** database and handles session management using **SQLAlchemy**.
+*database.py: Configures the connection to the **SQLite** database and handles session management using **SQLAlchemy**.

--models.py: Defines SQLAlchemy models representing agents, clients, properties, rooms, and payments.
+*models.py: Defines SQLAlchemy models representing agents, clients, properties, rooms, and payments.

--main.py: The main entry point for the application, where the execution of commands takes place.
+*main.py: The main entry point for the application, where the execution of commands takes place.

--requirements.txt: Lists the necessary dependencies for running the project.
+*requirements.txt: Lists the necessary dependencies for running the project.

--property.db: SQLite database file where all data related to agents, properties, rooms, clients, and payments is stored.
+*property.db: SQLite database file where all data related to agents, properties, rooms, clients, and payments is stored.

- ###### Installation and Setup
+ #### Installation and Setup
  To get the **Property Management System** up and running, follow these steps: